Craig Paul Nowak

 I always tell my students, the more you do something, the better you get.
 Don't judge the work you're doing now, because it's just one step in the journey.
 There's many more steps on the road leading to your destination.

 Based on that concept, I devised a class involving a still-life, a circle of chairs around the still life, a timer, and a requirement that every student draws the still life from every chair/angle for a specified amount of time.
-I use the results from this class to animate their test results, showing how well they understood the form.
+I use the results from that class to animate their test results, showing how well they understood the form.
 If the still-life appears to be spinning in the animation, and the forms are understandable, then the student passes the test.
-And they're 15 or 30 (however many chairs were in the circle) drawings further along their 10,000 drawing journey to mastery.
+And thanks to this assignment, everyone becomes 15 or 30 (however many chairs are in the circle) drawings closer to their 10,000 drawing journey to mastery.

 Everyone is welcome